Financial Aid Policy

 Student Responsibilities under Federal Programs

 All students who receive funds through a federal program must certify to the following: that any funds received will be used solely for expenses related to attendance at David Geffen School of Drama; that they will repay funds that cannot reasonably be attributed to meeting those expenses; that they are not in default on any student loan nor owe a repayment on a federal grant.
-Continued eligibility for financial aid requires that students maintain satisfactory progress in their courses of study according to the policies and practices of David Geffen School of Drama.
+Continued eligibility for financial aid requires that students maintain satisfactory academic progress in their courses of study according to the policies and practices of David Geffen School of Drama.

 Veterans’ Education Benefits